Best rice for jambalaya

 Another factor to consider when choosing between brown rice and white rice for jambalaya is the cooking method.
 Brown rice requires more water and a longer cooking time than white rice, which can affect the overall texture and flavor of the dish.
 Some chefs prefer to cook brown rice separately and then mix it with the jambalaya, while others prefer to cook it together with the other ingredients.

-See also How Do You Make Saffron Rice?
+See also What Is Campbell's Chicken and Rice, and How Do You Make It?

 It’s also worth noting that brown rice tends to have a shorter shelf life than white rice, due to its higher oil content.
 If you’re planning to make jambalaya in advance or store leftovers, white rice may be a better option to ensure the dish stays fresh for longer.